 Lease Incentives: Accounting Best Practices Under ASC 842

-Accounting for lease incentives under ASC 842 and/ or IFRS 16, the new lease standards, requires a methodical strategy by finance teams.
-During the leasing process it is common for lessors and lessees to negotiate terms into the lease contract.
-These negotiated terms are also called lease incentives.
+Accounting for lease incentives under ASC 842 and IFRS 16, the new lease standards, requires a methodical strategy by finance teams.
+During the leasing process, it’s common for lessors and lessees to negotiate terms into the lease contract, and these negotiated terms are also known as lease incentives.

-Lessors (landlords) are always looking for ways to make their leased space more suitable and competitive in the eyes’ of lessees (tenants).
-And, the lessee is always on the search to obtain the best deal for the desired leased space.
-This negotiation process creates the concept of lease incentives within ASC 842 and IFRS 16.
+Lessors (landlords) are always looking for ways to make their leased space more suitable and competitive in the eyes of lessees (tenants).
+And the lessee is always searching for the best deal for a desired leased space.
+This negotiation process creates lease incentives within ASC 842 and IFRS 16.

 What Is a Lease Incentive?

-A lease incentive is a payment, reimbursement or discount from the landlord to the tenant.
-Many features can be negotiated into a leasing arrangement; however in order to be classified as a lease incentive there needs to be cash flows remitted by the lessor to the lessee (or a payment made by the lessor on behalf of the lessee).
+A lease incentive is a payment, reimbursement, or discount from the landlord to the tenant.
+These incentives might be considered “lease specials” to entice the tenant to enter into the contract.
+Many features can be negotiated into a lease agreement—however, to be classified as a lease incentive, there needs to be cash flows remitted by the lessor to the lessee (or a payment made by the lessor on behalf of the lessee).

 - A cash payment from the lessor to the lessee

-- An allowance given to the lessee by the lessor to be used to improve the leased space and make it suitable for their needs (often referred to as a Tenant Improvement Allowance)
+- An allowance given to the lessee by the lessor to be used to improve the leased space and make it suitable for their needs (often referred to as a Tenant Improvement Allowance, or TIA)

 - The lessor “buying out” or “taking over” the lessee’s previous lease